inpsyde/composer-asset-compiler/docs/008-Execution_Mode.md

 ## Configuration by mode

-No matter how the mode is determined, it can be used to differentiate configuration per mode.
+No matter how the mode is determined, it can be used to have mode-specific configuration.

 ## Root-level mode

-For example:
+Let's take the example:

 ```json
 {